-Los Angeles Dodgers fans' will be able to watch 10 televised Los Angeles Dodgers games on KTLA at the start of the season following an agreement with Spectrum Networks, the cable provider announced Wednesday.
+Los Angeles Dodger fans will be able to watch 10 televised Los Angeles Dodgers games on KTLA at the start of the 2017 season following an agreement with Spectrum Networks, the cable provider announced Wednesday.

 The games, which will be simulcast on SportsNet LA, take place in the first five weeks, between April 5 and May 7, according to a Spectrum Networks news release (PDF).